exercism/website-copy/tracks/javascript/exercises/clock/mentoring.md

 }
 ```

-The above ignores the fact that `%` in JavaScript is _not_ module but
+The above ignores the fact that `%` in JavaScript is _not_ modulo but
 _remainder_, which deals differently with negative values.
 The alternative is
 to take the remainder twice: